 Additional information on department computing can be found at http://astronomy.nmsu.edu/computing

 In an effort to decrease the possibility of computer security issues (hacking), we restrict login access from outside of NMSU to a single gateway machine, astronomy.nmsu.edu.
 You can connect to this machine from anywhere using the SSH login protocol.
-Once logged into astronomy.nmsu.edu, you can login to any of the individual nodes if you need to.
+Once logged into astronomy.nmsu.edu, you can login to any of the individual nodes if you need to via: ssh machinename

 Many students now have their own laptops, which you can certainly make use of.
 To get connected to the network, you will need to first register your machine in the NMSU system.
 This is easily accomplished by pointing your browser to netreg.nmsu.edu (often, it will automatically be redirected there), and filling out the requested information (you'll need to know your my.nmsu.edu access information).

 You can connect to the network with an Ethernet cable if there is a spare port in your office (if there isn't and you need one, talk with Jon Holtzman about possibilities) or via a wireless connection.
 The entire building has access to the AggieAir wireless network.
 There is also a wireless access point in downstairs in AY119, astro-wireless-g, and one upstairs in AY201, astro-wireless-g2.
 Both require a password, NMSUAstronomy, to access, but given AggieAir, these may be obsolete.